 What surprised me: the carabiner-style clip is polarizing but genuinely useful for clipping to a pack strap or harness.
 The combo blade (half plain, half serrated) works fine for most tasks but I prefer a fully plain edge for control.
 If you already carry a dedicated fire starter, some of the Signal’s extras become redundant.
 But as a single wilderness-focused tool, nothing else packs this much survival capability.

-What surprised me: the corrosion resistance is outstanding.
 I accidentally left one in a jacket pocket through a full week of coastal rain and fog near Neah Bay — no rust, no stiffness.
+If you’re in a humid coastal climate, that kind of corrosion resistance matters more than you’d think.
 The trade-off is that tools deploy from inside the handle, meaning you need to open the body to access anything.
 That’s slower in practice.
 No dedicated survival extras like a ferro rod or whistle, either.

 The Suspension-NXT punches well above its price.
 The integrated pocket clip means you can carry it without a sheath, and at 5.6 ounces it disappears in a cargo pocket.
 I keep one in my glovebox as a backup and have loaned it to friends for their first bug-out bags.

-What surprised me: the spring-loaded pliers are genuinely comfortable for extended use.
+The spring-loaded pliers are genuinely comfortable for extended use.
 What didn’t surprise me: the blade steel dulls faster than 420HC, and the wire cutters struggle on anything heavier than 18-gauge.
-For $35, I’m not complaining.
-This is the best budget multi-tool for survival beginners who need a starting point.
+For around $35, I’m not complaining.
+This is the best budget multi-tool for survival beginners who need a solid starting point.

 The Rebar is the blue-collar workhorse of the Leatherman lineup.
 Every single tool locks — something the more expensive models don’t always achieve.
-The narrower body fits into tighter spaces for mechanical work, and the replaceable wire cutters are the same quality as the Wave+.
+The narrower body fits into tighter spaces for mechanical work, and the replaceable wire cutters match the Wave+ in quality.

 What surprised me: the saw cuts noticeably more aggressively than the Wave+ saw.
 I’ve processed thumb-thick green alder branches for improvised shelter poles faster with the Rebar than with any other multi-tool saw I’ve tested.
 The downside is that no tools are accessible from the outside, so you always need two hands.